xetdata/xet-core/rust/xet_error/README.md

 - Thiserror deliberately does not appear in your public API.
-You get the same thing as if you had written an implementation of `std::error::Error` by hand, and switching from handwritten impls to xet_error or vice versa is not a breaking change.
+You get the same thing as if you had written an implementation of `std::error::Error` by hand, and switching from handwritten impls to thiserror or vice versa is not a breaking change.

 - Errors may be enums, structs with named fields, tuple structs, or unit